PKUGaoGroup/DSDP/README.md

 Create a new environment by `DSDP.yml` :

+**NOTE: Before this step, you need to check the version  of torch to match your cuda environment.
+If needed, please change the torch version directly in the `DSDP.yml`  file.
+For example, change the torch version to 1.13.1 if your cuda version is 11.6.
+The provided version in the current `DSDP.yml` file is suitable for cuda 11.2.**

     conda env create -f DSDP.yml

-You need to check the version  of torch to match your cuda environment.
-If needed, please change the torch version directly in the `DSDP.yml`  file.

 Activate the environment